Ecology seeks comment on proposed changes to oil movement rules

 The state began requiring companies to report crude oil movements in 2016, and is expanding the requirements at the direction of the Legislature.

-A majority of the crude oil by rail transported through the state moves through Skagit County.
+A majority of the crude oil by rail transported through the state moves through Stanwood en route to refineries to the north.

 From April to June 2020, 10,283 crude oil railcars moved through the county, equivalent to 6,992,440 barrels or 293,682,480 gallons, according to a quarterly report from Ecology on crude oil movement by rail and pipeline.